Shivamkanse2104/Infosys-milestone/README.md

 ok.sorry for inconvience.its raining in my place and my wifi and signals both are having issues.

 no dont worry everything is fine, evrything went well.

+guys the github does not give any notifications if you guys dont have any problem would you like to share numbers